-Basquiat tells the story of the meteoric rise of youthful artist Jean-Michel Basquiat.
-Starting out as a street artist, living in Thompkins Square Park in a cardboard box, Jean-Michel is "discovered" by Andy Warhol's art world and becomes a star.
-But success has a high price, and Basquiat pays with friendship, love, and eventually, his life.
+Basquiat tells the story of the meteoric rise of youthful artist Jean Michel Basquiat.
+Starting out as a street artist, living in Thompkins Square Park in a cardboard box, Basquiat becomes a star and a part of Andy Warhol's art world circle.
+But success has a price, and Basquiat pays with friendships, love, and eventually, his life.
 Written by

 Martin Lewison <firstname.lastname@example.org>

 The estate of Jean-Michel Basquiat refused to allow his works to be used, so the director, Julian Schnabel, personally painted the reproductions which are used throughout the film.
 See more »